 having slept with some Trojan's wife, in revenge for Helen (Il 2.354-).
 Her name says it already,

 she is 'what men fight for'.
-In that way, she is the link between the "symbol of victory" and real
+In that way, she is another link between the "symbol of victory" and real

-Hector, of course, should have taken her advice (Il 6.429-).
-Hector apparently knows this but cannot follow it for fear of being called a coward.
-It is shame that kills him (it prevents him from going back to the city in Il 22.33-) and she pays the price.
+Hector, of course, should have taken her advice (Il 6.429-) to withdraw the army behind the city wall.
+He apparently knows this but cannot follow it for fear of being called a coward.
+It is shame that kills him (it also prevents him from going back to the city in Il 22.33-) and she pays the price.

 Did she do it?
 Did she sleep with one of the suitors?
 Homer never gives it away